paramsen/noise/README_TEMPLATE.md

 This lib is a Java api for kissfft, consult the [kissfft readme][kissfft] if you want more information about the internal FFT implementation.

-#### Instantiate Noise

-Noise supports computing DFT from real and imaginary input data, through either a threadsafe or optimized implementation.
-An optimized instance computes DFT:s at half the time and should be fit for most use cases.
-Threadsafe instances can compute DFT:s concurrently for variable input sizes, but has an overhead of allocating memory for each invocation.
+Noise supports computing DFT from real and imaginary input data.

 #### Real input

-Instantiate an optimized instance, this example is configured to compute DFT:s on input arrays of size 4096 and internally manages the output array.
+Instantiate an instance, this example is configured to compute DFT:s on input arrays of size 4096.
 ```
-Noise noise = Noise.real()
-    .optimized()
-    .init(4096, true); //input size == 4096, internal output array
+Noise noise = Noise.real(4096) //input size == 4096
 ```

 Invoke the FFT on some input data.

 ```
-float[] realInput = new float[4096];
+float[] src = new float[4096];
+float[] dst = new float[4096 + 2]; //real output length equals src+2

-// .. fill realInput with data
+// .. fill src with data

-// Compute the FFT with realInput:
+// Compute FFT:

-float[] fft = noise.fft(realInput);
+float[] fft = noise.fft(src, dst);

-// The result array has the pairs of real+imaginary floats in a one dimensional array; even indeces
+// The result array has the pairs of real+imaginary floats in a one dimensional array; even indices
-// are real, odd indeces are imaginary.
+// are real, odd indices are imaginary.
 DC bin is located at index 0, 1, nyquist at index n-2, n-1

 for(int i = 0; i < fft.length / 2; i++) {
     float real = fft[i * 2];